se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     <box>Single Page Applications are a type of web applications that load a single HTML page.
 The key feature is that SPAs can communicate with back-end servers without refreshing the full web page.
 SPAs load information on a single HTML page.
 The page updates dynamically through JavaScript as the user interacts with the app.
 This enhances the user experience.</box>

 2. **Angular uses TypeScript.** Angular applications are built using TypeScript language, a superset of JavaScript.
 TypeScript provides static typing.
 This helps the compiler show warnings about any potential errors in the code, before the app runs.
-Another advantage of TypeScript is that it provides code completion using IntelliSense.
+Another advantage is that TypeScript provides code completion using [Intellisense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense?view=vs-2017).
 IntelliSense provides active hints as code is added.

     <box> TypeScript was created and is maintained by Microsoft, and has been <a href="https://developer.telerik.com/featured/the-rise-of-typescript/">growing in popularity</a> for the last few years making it reliable to use.</box>